SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 ```
 #!/bin/sh

-# count the number of sequences in a fasta file
+# 1. count the number of sequences in a fasta file
+# 2. Add a variable

 # The file to be examined
 FILE=fastas/dapD_all.fasta